 - Midterm Exams: The course material is divided into two topic areas (1) measurement of censorship and online information controls and (2) circumvention and the censorship arms race.
-There will be two midterm exams in the course, each covering one of these topics.
-Topic 1 Midterm is Nov 15, 2016 and Topic 2 Midterm is Dec.
-13, 2016.
+There will be two midterm exams in the course, each covering roughly 1/2 of the course material.
+The first midterm is Mar.
+7, 2018 and the second midterm is [TBD].

-- Assignments: There will be 4 assignments to acquaint you with relevant measurement tools and techniques for a total of 40% of your final grade.
+- Assignments: There will be 5 assignments to acquaint you with relevant measurement tools and techniques for a total of 40% of your final grade.

 - Paper Summaries: Each lecture has associated readings.
 You are required to write one (1) paper summary for each lecture (blog postings and Web links don't count).
 When there are multiple readings for a lecture, each student will be assigned one paper (if your student ID is odd, review the first paper, if your ID is even, please review the second paper).
 We will use the HotCRP review system (info coming soon!) to manage paper summaries and discussions.
 You will be asked to include a brief summary of the paper, it's strengths and weaknesses, ideas to improve it as well as detailed technical comments and then engage in technical discussion of the paper in the HotCRP system.

 All information subject to change. **Readings in italics are optional**